 It differs from 1-persistent w.r.t. the case where the channel is busy.
-Then, the station deliberately waits a random period of time before sensing the channel again.
+Then, the station deliberately waits a random period of time before sensing the channel again (back-off time).

 • p-persistent (applies to slotted channels)

 Behavior: